Illustration of person in office researching language service providers

 What is a Language Service Provider?

 Language service providers are companies that provide translation, interpretation, localization, language, and social coaching solutions.
-There are plenty of LSP options available out there, and it might be overwhelming to choose the most suitable provider.
+Many of these providers also offer translation management tools to streamline the localization process.

 To help you make the right choice, here are 6 factors to consider when choosing a translation agency or language service provider for your business: